uriborrajo/HETGEN1000/README.md

 conda install -c bioconda fastp
 ```

 ### 3. COUNT THE READ DATA

 - To count the number of reads in a sequence file for a species, Unix tools can be used.

 - This command counts reads from R1, which should be equal to R2.
-Otherwise, we will have to equal the total reads of the two sequences (see UNPAIRED FASTQ FILES).
+Otherwise, we will have to equalize the total reads of the two sequences (see [UNPAIRED FASTQ FILES](https://github.com/uriborrajo/HETGEN1000/edit/main/README.md#fastq-combine-paired-end-unpaired-fastq-files)).

 - The command divides the output number by 4 to get the number of sequence reads.